 (19) Names Unknown

 These two American martens appear in this educational children’s series that teaches biology, zoology, and ecology.
 Each episode typically starts off as live action, then turns into animation, as the two Kratts brothers put on suits to share the powers of the animals they are studying, to save them from certain threats.
 This series is surprisingly informative for its targeted audience, which is nothing short of a rare gem.
 The animation is very simple, but pretty accurate in regard to anatomy and fur patterns all things considered.

 Although they call the martens in this episode “pine martens”, they are referring to the American marten, and not the European pine marten.
 This cartoon series also feature a few other mustelids, such as the Asian small-clawed otter (S3E13 – Slider, the Otter), the black-footed ferret (S3E3 – Bandito: The Black-Footed Ferret), and the honey badger (S1E10 – Honey Seekers).

 (20) Pantalaimon (stoat form)

 This is British fantasy TV series is based on the book series of the same title by Philip Pullman.
 Pantalaimon is a dæmon, and is the companion of the heroine Lyra Belacqua in the series.
 He changes into many forms, but among his favorite is the stoat.
-According to an article written by Intelligent Life magazine in 2007, Leonardo da Vinci’s Lady with an Ermine portrait helped inspire Mr. Pullman to create the character.
+According to a 2007 interview with Mr. Pullman, Leonardo da Vinci’s Lady with an Ermine portrait helped inspire him to create the character.